aro-tech/interface-it/README.md

  * Emit warning message if no source code is found in source archive or file (done)
  * Create output directory if it doesn't exist (done)
  * Expose protected methods in DelegateMethodGenerator to allow overriding of comment generation. (done)
+ * Allow a policy for handling deprecated methods - propagate deprecation, do not deprecate wrapped methods, or ignore deprecated methods. (in progress)

  <sup>*</sup> = potential minor breaking change for low-level client code

-###future

- * Generate mix-ins for singletons ?

- * ignore deprecated methods according to a flag ?

 ###Possible complementary projects